-Enable you to get closer to your client base: Being close to your clients isn’t everything in today’s world of connectivity, however, being in a location that is convenient for clients to access, or even better, in close proximity to clients is a clear advantage of an office relocation.
+Enable you to get closer to your client base: Being close to your clients isn’t everything in today’s world of connectivity, but being in a location that is convenient for clients to access, or even better, in close proximity to clients, is a clear advantage of an office relocation.

 Enable a ‘reset’ within your business: Your business may be experiencing something of a stagnation, or a lethargy effect.
 For all Carlton supporters, the concept of ‘Reset’ is very real.
 An office move enables you to rebuild your culture and start afresh by setting out ground rules that apply to the new office.